SharedSmally/doc/app/java/test.md

 Normally Mockito is used for unit testing and PowerMock is used for extra features as testing static methods and constructor.

 ```
+    //Creating a mock using the PowerMockito.mock
+    //method for the EmployeeService class.
+    EmployeeService mock =PowerMockito.mock(EmployeeService.class);

+    //Next statement essentially says that when getProjectedEmployeeCount method
+    //is called on the mocked EmployeeService instance, return 8.
+    PowerMockito.when(mock.getEmployeeCount()).thenReturn(8);

  <dependencies>
   <!-- https://mvnrepository.com/artifact/org.easymock/easymock -->
   <dependency>